 A shot of Vector saluting in Episode 96 rapidly went memetic due to being the sum-up of The Reveal, creating what one forum dubbed 'Vectorbombs', namely inserting saluting Vector into just about any image.

-Don Thousand crosses it straighter though, in order to ensure his revival, he traveled the world and selected seven humans who had connections to the Legendary Numbers, which had sealed most of his power.
+Don Thousand in order to ensure his revival, he traveled the world and selected seven humans who had connections to the Legendary Numbers, which had sealed most of his power.
 Not too bad right?
 Look at his methods for doing so.
 As an example, he brainwashed Alito's best friend and the ruling court to execute Alito, something that everyone had managed to notice, and just before Alito was executed, Don Thousand altered his memories to make it seem that he had been heartlessly killed, instead of being framed by a God of Evil.
 The end result was filling Alito with so much hatred, he was revived as a Barian.
 Then look at what happened to the other Emperors.
 Don Thousand essentially ruined their lives all to fuel his comeback, which also ended up tearing up nations and killing large numbers of innocents.
 Oh, and this includes being responsible from turning Vector of all people from a decent guy into the monster he is now.

 Vector has finally crossed it in (as if he hadn't already) Episode 133.
 He heartlessly killed Durbe and Merag in order to increase his power, and during his duel with them, drained Nasch's energy as well.
 He didn't stop there though, once finding out from Don Thousand that Alito and Gilag were freed from his control, he quickly attacked Gilag after Alito sacrificed himself to save the former, and obtained both their power and Ponta as well.
 He laughs insanely throughout all of this, and declares himself to be a God quite gleefully.